Starts in September

 Throughout this two-year diploma program you will gain the knowledge and skills to assist and support veterinary practitioners, public health officers and biomedical research scientists.

 You will study a variety of subjects, including nutrition, clinical pathology, microbiology, radiography, anatomy, physiology and genetics.
 These studies will provide you with a strong grasp on animal behaviour, nursing and care.

-To practice in Ontario as a Registered Veterinary Technician, you must meet and maintain the qualifications set by the Ontario Association of Veterinary Technicians.
+To practice in Ontario as a Registered Veterinary Technician (RVT), you must meet and maintain the qualifications set by the Ontario Association of Veterinary Technicians.
 You must also complete the Veterinary Technician Examination.

 For more information on RVT qualifications, please visit oavt.org.